The Masters 2024: Tiger Woods faces fresh physical test and marathon Friday after delays at Augusta National

 "He only hit seven of 13 greens, but his short game really saved him... it was mustard today.
 He had some really difficult chips and handled them beautifully on 11 and 12, getting up and down and saving pars.

-"If he can get a couple early tomorrow, three under of two under would be a great start for Tiger."
+"If he can get a couple early tomorrow, three under or two under would be a great start for Tiger."

-As for the challenge that awaits him of 23 holes in a day, Woods said: "We're going to warm up and just kind of head down there and start our round.

 He added: "The body is okay.
 We've got some work to do yet tonight."